 Hopefully that makes sense so let’s focus on how we can find one of these servers.
 Let’s imagine we want to access Hulu from somewhere in Europe – for this a proxy won’t work so we need to find ourself a VPN service.
 Unfortunately unlike proxies you are unlikely to find a free VPN service.
 Although if you work for a big company who have American offices it might be worth checking if they have a US VPN you can use occasionally.
 Many people forget that their connection back to work is likely to be a VPN so it’s an avenue worth investigating for many.

 For anyone else you have two options – first make your own by installing a VPN server on your own US based computer (or perhaps a friend with a good internet connection).
 The other option is to subscribe to a VPN service and use their servers when you need them.
+This also has other benefits in that you can get access to lots of other locations too, like this video demonstrates – ITV Player USA.
 They are fairly inexpensive now and the best ones let you access content all over the world – here’s a few checkpoints for selecting a provider to give you that American address you need.

 - Ensure they have software for easy connection – best firms have custom software to make it easy to connect/switch servers